 I understand the structure of reality as, all-at-once, material (this pertains to physical extension — the what of things), temporal (this pertains to temporal extension — the when of things) and locational or locative (this pertains to physical localization — the where of things).
 Space, as a simple mono-dimensional extension originally regarded the what of things, not the where: space was the measure of concrete things, before becoming a more abstract unit of measurement (at first, the distance covered by oxen carrying the plough without a rest, then a footrace, or, later, the building for the footrace — Stadion —, and, eventually, the famous unit of measurement in classical antiquity; there is a growing gradient of abstraction, and a passage of time, between these moments — see the article Back to the Origins of Space and Place).
 Yet, as a measure, space was in itself an abstract what.
 Extension, severed from matter, is abstract, non-consistent, ideal.
 So, in the case of matter, the what of things is concrete, substantial.
 In the case of space, the what is abstract, unsubstantial or ideal.
 It was the inconsistent what-nature of space that eventually transformed space itself into an entity that seemed to pervade concrete things or bodies, and therefore, transformed itself into the container-like entity that we all know.
 Here, we are ambiguously suspended between the concrete and the abstract, between language and reality.
 Newton bent the original what-character of space from abstract to concrete to suit his needs and give a physical foundation to his theories (see the article Space and Place: A Scientific History – Part I); as a consequence of this transformation, space superimposed to place, which was the original entity appointed to express the concrete where of things; in this way, space replaced the traditional locational function of place (space definitely assumed within itself the locational function for things that was originally assigned to place by Aristotle — this reconstruction that I’m doing here is thoroughly analysed by Edward Casey’s book The Fate of Place, which is the extended subject of my article Place and Space: A Philosophical History).
 This ‘conceptual monstrosity’ — this is the way the physicist Ernst Mach tagged absolute space, see note the article Space and Place: A Scientific History – Part II —, was partially corrected by Einstein: the shift from absolute space to relative spacetime corrected the substantial nature of space, but space, or spacetime, remained a concrete entity having a self-subsistent ontological status different from matter (in reality, there is not a space, or even a place, severed from the entities which are all-at-once extended, durable and localized; extension, duration and localization of entities are all seamlessly tied together and physical laws need to comply with this ultimate relational truth).
 Einstein was conscious about this incongruity: he was ready to go beyond Relativity abandoning the concept of space (actually, spacetime) in favour of a more epistemologically and ontologically-sound concept to prove his Unified Field Theory, but he didn’t succeed in his attempt — that ‘ontologically-sound concept’ is the ‘total field’, a four-dimensional continuum endowed with material properties, the all-encompassing entity I have mentioned above, which, I say, we should understand as a physical state of place rather than a physical state of space, given that, according to the original histories and meanings, space is an abstract concept, while place is not.
 In the future, I will extendedly deal with Einstein’s conceptions of space by presenting Ludwik Kostro’s book ‘Einstein and the Ether’.

-From Karl Bötticher’s embryonal observations concerning the influence of spatial organization (Raumeinrichtung) on the shape of buildings, to Gottfried Semper’s concept of spatial enclosure, and Camillo Sitte’s idea of exterior space, passing through artistic, architectural, and psychological studies on spatial form and perception, undertaken by Adolf Hildebrand, Alois Riegl, Robert Vischer, Theodor Lipps and Heinrich Wölfflin, at the end of the 19th century; from August Schmarsow’s novel idea of architectural space (1893), to the modern architectures of Hendrik Petrus Berlage — ‘The art of architecture resides in the creation of spaces, not in the design of facades’, Berlage wrote in Hendrik Petrus Berlage, Thoughts on Style 1886-1909, trans. by I. Boyd Whyte and W. de Wit, (Santa Monica: The Getty Center for the History of Art and the Humanities, 1996), 29 —, Adolf Loos (Raumplan), Frank Lloyd Wright, Ludwig Mies van der Rohe and many others, in the period between the last decades of the 19th century and the first decades of 20th century; and, finally, from Sigfried Giedion’s influential book ‘Space, Time, Architecture’ (1940), to Nikolaus Pevsner’s famous imprimatur on the spatial value of buildings and architecture — ‘Everything that encloses space on a scale sufficient for a human being to move in, is a building; the term architecture applies only to buildings designed with a view to aesthetic appeal’, in Nikolaus Pevsner, An Outline of European Architecture (London: Penguin Books, 1948), xix — and to Bruno Zevi’s ‘Architecture as Space’ (1964), architecture has been understood and explained by critics, historians and architects as the discipline of space, since the late 19th century.
+From Karl Bötticher’s embryonal observations concerning the influence of spatial organization (Raumeinrichtung) on the shape of buildings, to Gottfried Semper’s concept of spatial enclosure, and Camillo Sitte’s idea of exterior space, passing through artistic, architectural, and psychological studies on spatial form and perception, undertaken by Adolf Hildebrand, Alois Riegl, Robert Vischer, Theodor Lipps and Heinrich Wölfflin, at the end of the 19th century; from August Schmarsow’s novel idea of architectural space (1893), to the modern architectures of Hendrik Petrus Berlage — ‘The art of architecture resides in the creation of spaces, not in the design of facades’, Berlage wrote in Hendrik Petrus Berlage, Thoughts on Style 1886-1909, trans. by I. Boyd Whyte and W. de Wit, (Santa Monica: The Getty Center for the History of Art and the Humanities, 1996), 29 —, Adolf Loos (Raumplan), Frank Lloyd Wright, Ludwig Mies van der Rohe and many others, in the period between the last decades of the 19th century and the first decades of 20th century; and, finally, from Sigfried Giedion’s influential book ‘Space, Time, Architecture’ (1940), to Nikolaus Pevsner’s famous imprimatur on the spatial value of buildings and architecture — ‘Everything that encloses space on a scale sufficient for a human being to move in, is a building; the term architecture applies only to buildings designed with a view to aesthetic appeal’, in Nikolaus Pevsner, An Outline of European Architecture (London: Penguin Books, 1948), xix — and to Bruno Zevi’s ‘Architecture as Space’ (1964), architecture has been understood and explained by critics, historians and architects as a discipline of space, since the late 19th century.

 Richard Neutra, Survival Through Design, 156.